brigadier/egeosypex/README.md

 egeosypex
 =====

+Erlang library for Sypex Geolocation databases.
-Sypex Geolocation library.
-For Sypex Geo City in utf-8 encoding.
+Supports Sypex Geo City in utf-8 encoding.

 Read more about the data: http://sypexgeo.net

 Likely you would use a pool of gen_server processes for access to this API.

 Build
 -----